 Sometimes Too Much of a Good Thing - Is a Good Thing

 Dr. Brian Lisse and his wife Cindy DeRuyter know a good thing when they see it.
 They know when food needs to be distributed to those in need and their ever-expanding network helps get the job done.
-Feeding families and refuges is always important, but never so much so as during the COVID crisis.
+Feeding families and refuges is always important.

 Cindy works with the soup kitchen and food pantry in Hudson and knows it often gets overwhelmed with food.
 “That’s just the charitable nature of Hudson,” said Dr. Lisse.
 So, when a perfect storm of donations caused food supplies to multiply far beyond normal, he and Cindy were instrumental in ensuring it went to good use.